Service has Local Offer

 Transition to another setting throughout the school year

-If a child should make transition to another setting mid-way through the year, Miss Jarrett and Mrs Howard make arrangements to meet with the new school’s SEN/D staff to discuss a method of transition that is appropriate to the needs of the child.
+If a child should make transition to another setting mid-way through the year, Miss Austin make arrangements to meet with the new school’s SEN/D staff to discuss a method of transition that is appropriate to the needs of the child.

 As with transition to another setting during the natural transition period, all documentation and information is forwarded to the receiving school as part of the transition process.